Multi-zone trapped-ion qubit control in an integrated photonics QCCD device: Light delivery for multiple zones

 For the qubit transitions at \SI{729}{\nano\meter}, we gain flexibility from the possibility of driving transitions between the various Zeeman sublevels of the ground and metastable levels.
 This is beneficial for hybrid ground-metastable schemes described in the previous sections, as well as for using multiple states as qudits \cite{ringbauer_universal_2022, hrmo_native_2023}.
 For this purpose, we implement a scheme allowing us to achieve high powers across the required range of frequencies.
 The setup is sketched in \aref{fig:fast-flops}(a).
-We lock the qubit laser at \SI{729}{\nano\meter} to an Ultra-Low Expansion (ULE) high-finesse cavity using a Pound-Drever-Hall (PDH) scheme.
+We lock the qubit laser at \SI{729}{\nano\meter} to an Ultra-Low Expansion (ULE) high-finesse cavity using a Pound--Drever--Hall (PDH) scheme.
 Light transmitted through the cavity is used for the experiment, since this offers filtering of high-frequency noise.
+This locking scheme results in a laser linewidth below \SI{10}{\hertz} \cite{malinowski_thesis_2021}.
 The transmitted light is first injected into a diode and the output is then passed through a continuously running ``transition'' fiber AOM which we use to select which transition is driven in the ion.
-Although this AOM has a finite bandwidth and does not produce full power over the relevant range, we mitigate this effect by using it to seed a second in-fiber diode injection.
-By continuously running the transition AOM, we can ensure that the second injected diode stays locked and that the output power is constant over the desired frequency range.
+This AOM has a finite bandwidth and does not produce full power over the relevant range of frequencies to address all Zeeman sublevels (\SI{50}{\mega\hertz} at \SI{6}{\gauss}).
+We mitigate this effect by using this AOM to seed a second pigtailed diode injection.
+By continuously running the transition AOM, we can ensure that the second injected diode stays locked and that the output power is constant over the desired frequency range over which the AOM is scanned.
 Light after the second injection is further amplified using a Tapered Amplifier (TA) before being split using a fiber splitter, after which each branch is controlled by its own fiber AOM, which is used to pulse the beam in the respective zone.
-This configuration allows us to input up to \SI{50}{\milli\watt} into each trap zone, leading to $\sim \SI{10}{\milli\watt}$ of output power at the ion.
+This configuration allows us to input up to \SI{50}{\milli\watt} into each trap zone.
+Considering the optical losses of about \SI{4}{\decibel} at the input coupling and through the waveguide, and \SI{3}{\decibel} of diffraction efficiency of the grating, we achieve $\sim \SI{10}{\milli\watt}$ of output power at the ion \cite{Mehta2020}.